QuentinEscott/escott/content/group-policy-requested-site-assignment-code.md

 **GPSiteAssignmentRetryDuration(Hour)**

-The fix was to delete the keys and the new site code was able to be set.
+The fix was to delete the keys, and the new site code could be set.